-The importance of these buildings as potential housing lies in the fact that they remove the need for new housing in open countryside and/or on agricultural land.
-They also benefit the environment in that derelict and unsightly ruins become houses.
+The re-use of redundant rural buildings can benefit the environment in that derelict and unsightly ruins become houses.
 Moreover, an access problem should not arise because access would normally be present.
 However, new development proposals should be supported by adequate surveys so as to prevent adverse impact on legally protected species.